dayoung-data/ntl-power-outage-detection/README.md

 ## Context

-Developed during a data science internship at the **International Energy Agency (IEA)**, Paris, as part of a global power outage ground truth dataset project.
-The pipeline was independently designed, implemented, and validated end-to-end.
+Developed independently over ~4 months (Jan–Jun 2026) during a
+data science internship at the International Energy Agency (IEA), Paris, alongside other project deliverables.

+The pipeline — from initial concept to dual-method validation across 58 global events — was designed, implemented, and iterated end-to-end as a self-driven research effort.